 Our Relationship with Change

-With everything changing around us so rapidly and uncontrollably, it can feel quite challenging to then be an advocate and agent for change in any aspect of your work or life.
+With everything always changing around us so rapidly, it can feel quite challenging to then be an advocate and agent for change in any aspect of your work or life.
 Right?
 Why on earth would we want more change?
 This is why I think it can be so important to hold space for our relationship to change, and be kind to ourselves as we navigate our struggles with change.

 Let’s Share with Each Other

 As part of this process of envisioning change, I invite you to share your responses to one or more of these questions with the “Agents of Change” community.
 These questions are also perfect for self-reflection as well as for sparking a conversation among your team or with people at all levels of your organization:

 What is your relationship with change – right now, in this moment?